-APF is delighted to be partnering with the James Lind Alliance, the University of Nottingham and Imperial College London to identify the top ten priority areas for pulmonary fibrosis research.
-This is an exciting and one-off opportunity for anyone connected to pulmonary fibrosis to shape the future of research.
+APF is partnering with the James Lind Alliance, the University of Nottingham and Imperial College London to identify the top ten priority areas for pulmonary fibrosis research.
+This is a one off opportunity for anyone connected to pulmonary fibrosis to shape the future of research.

 What happens next?

-Dr Laura Fabbri, Clinical Research Fellow at Imperial College London, is now working hard on analysing the data.
-Laura (pictured) says:
+• Dr Laura Fabbri, Clinical Research Fellow at Imperial College London, is now working hard on analysing the data which includes coding and categorisation.